aparimeet/ai-code-review/README.md

-# AI GitLab Code Review (FastAPI)
+# AI Code Review for Gitlab

-A minimal FastAPI implementation of the same idea as Evobaso-J/ai-gitlab-code-review:
+A minimal FastAPI implementation:
 - Listen for GitLab merge request webhooks
 - Fetch diffs and old file contents
-- Build a prompt and ask OpenAI for a review
+- Build a prompt and ask model for a review
 - Post the review as a Markdown note on the merge request

 ## Requirements